munificent/craftinginterpreters/book/the-lox-language.md

 sorts of ginormous applications, it's hard to think of it as a "little scripting language".
 But Brendan Eich hacked it into Netscape in *ten days* as a crude way to make buttons animate on web pages.
-JavaScript has grown up since then, but it used to be a cute little baby language.
+JavaScript has grown up since then, but it used to be a cute little language.

-Because Eich slapped JS together with roughly the same raw materials and time investment as an episode of MacGuyver, it has some weird semantic corners where the duct tape and paper clips show through.
+Because Eich slapped JS together with roughly the same raw materials and time as an episode of MacGuyver, it has some weird semantic corners where the duct tape and paper clips show through.
 Things like variable hoisting, dynamically-bound `this`, holes in arrays, and implicit conversions.

-Because I had the luxury of taking my time on Lox, it's a little more finely crafted.
+I had the luxury of taking my time on Lox, so it should be a little cleaner.

 </aside>